 Yes, it can be that good.

-And, you came here just to find out how to add an extra $20,000 month revenue to your law practice.
-Why stop there when it can be so much better than that.
+And, you came here just to find out how to add an extra $20,000 monthly revenue to your law practice.
+Why stop there when it can be so much better than that?